Jayne Mansfield: Marriages, children, and affairs

-After Mansfield returned from her 40-day European tour, Hargitay proposed to her on November 6, 1957, with a $5,000 10-carat diamond ring ($ in dollars).
+After Mansfield returned from her 40-day European tour, Hargitay proposed to her on November 6, 1957 with a 10-carat diamond ring.
 On January 13, 1958 (days after her divorce from Paul Mansfield was finalized), Mansfield married Hargitay at the Wayfarers Chapel in Rancho Palos Verdes, California.
 The unique glass chapel made public and press viewing of the wedding easy.
-Mansfield wore a pink, skin-tight wedding gown made of sequins with a 30 yd flounce of pink tulle (designed by a 20th Century-Fox costume designer), and at the reception she had Hargitay drink pink champagne.
+Mansfield wore a pink, skin-tight wedding gown made of sequins with a 30 yd flounce of pink tulle (designed by a 20th Century-Fox costume designer).
+At the reception, Mansfield had Hargitay drink pink champagne.

-Hargitay made his first film appearance with Mansfield in a bit part in Will Success Spoil Rock Hunter?
-The couple became a performing team touring in stage shows, where Mansfield's leopard-spot bikini became a topic of discussion and newspaper coverage.
-As a highlight, Hargitay tossed her around his waist and spun her in wide circles as her shows made more headlines.
-On screen, he was Mansfield's male lead in her Italian ventures The Loves of Hercules and L'Amore Primitivo and also appeared in Promises!
-Promises!
-On stage, he was the male lead in her various nightclub acts including The Tropicana Holiday.

-Mansfield and Hargitay had two sons, Miklós Jeffrey Palmer Hargitay (born December 21, 1958) & Zoltán Anthony Hargitay (born August 1, 1960).

-Mansfield and Hargitay made personal appearances on television shows such as the Bob Hope Specials.
+Mansfield and Hargitay appeared together on screen and stage.
+Mansfield and Hargitay also appeared on television shows such as the Bob Hope Specials.
 They had a number of business holdings, including the Hargitay Exercise Equipment Company, Jayne Mansfield Productions, and Eastland Savings and Loan.
 She co-wrote the autobiographical book Jayne Mansfield's Wild, Wild World with Hargitay.
-It contained 32 pages of black-and-white photographs from the film printed on glossy paper.
+It contained 32 pages of black-and-white photographs printed on glossy paper.
+The couple had two sons, Miklós Jeffrey Palmer Hargitay (born December 21, 1958) and Zoltán Anthony Hargitay (born August 1, 1960).

 In 1962, Mansfield had a well-publicized affair with Enrico Bomba, the Italian producer and production manager of her film Panic Button.
 Hargitay accused Bomba of sabotaging their marriage.